sachindra535/digital-queue-system/README.md

 📦 Overview

-This project is a starting point for building powerful cross-platform mobile apps using Flutter.
+This project serves as a starting point for developing powerful cross-platform mobile applications using Flutter.
-Clean structure, easy to extend, and perfect for beginners and pros.
+It features a clean structure, easy extensibility, and is suitable for beginners and experienced developers alike.

 🛠️ Getting Started
 1️⃣ Install Dependencies

-Make sure you have Flutter set up on your system:
+Make sure you have Flutter installed on your system:

 flutter pub get